How To Pick A Perfect Baby Name

-How to pick a perfect (second) baby name
+How to pick a perfect baby name…well it’s hard, isn’t it?

 We actually named Eliza backwards.
 Before I was even pregnant we somehow had a name we both loved.
 There you go, Bob’s your uncle (or your first born, if that’s the angle you are going for.
 It wasn’t ours, by the way).
 And then at the 22 week scan we found out she very much wasn’t a he, so went right back to the drawing board.
 And the baby name book.

 The holy grail of baby names seems to be something that’s lovely, not common enough that there will be five in their class, or too out there that people will say “That’s…very…interesting…” Which, funnily enough, is what lots of parents also seem to want, and why so many lovely names are really popular.
 You also, I guess, want something that won’t make your beautiful new bundle of joy sound like a 55 year old accountant, or your future middle-aged offspring sound like a toddler.
 There’s also the responsibility of knowing they’ll have it for their whole life, so you have to get it right.
 It’s tougher than you’d think.

 Then there are the other rules.
 It’s a completely personal thing, but for us, we avoided a C or K due to a last name clash, and sidestepped anything that sounded like either of our names.
 We wanted it to be something we both equally loved, with good nickname potential.
 And there was absolutely no letting on to anyone until the baby arrived.

 There’s always the risk that a z-list celeb or minor royal will pick it first, at the last minute, just when you’re about to pop (seeing as most people are pregnant at the same time as me, this is a bit of a worry).

 - No double E’s or Kardashian style komplimenting of letters